TAP-GGC/MonsterMakey/README.md

 # MonsterMakey

 ## About
 Monster Makey is a project about using sound audio for storytelling.
 The project is used to engage students and show how to edit audio in a software called, Audacity and how to produce sound through a technology called, Makey Makey.
 Our target audience is students who would be interested in STEM and possibly be interested in the TAP program.
-TAP is a Technology Ambassadors Program for students who are interested in Information Technology; the program lets students learn more about different technologies during their fun project [TAP Link](https://www.ggc.edu/academics/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program).
+TAP is a [Technology Ambassadors Program](https://www.ggc.edu/academics/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program) for students who are interested in Information Technology; the program lets students learn more about different technologies during their fun project.
 Here is a link to our project demo [Monster Makey Demo](Media/ProjectDemo.md).

-## Students
+## Team
 Samuel Downs,
 Jasmine Roach,
 Kevin Rubio (from Left to Right)